duniter/duniter/doc/HTTP_API.md

 `ROOT` changed to `ROOT'`, `E` to `E'`, but `H` did not.
 The whole `E'` branch should be updated with the proper new data.

-For that purpose, Merkle URL defines 4 parameters:
+For that purpose, Merkle URL defines different parameters and results:

+**Parameters**

 Parameter | Description
 --------- | -----------